 Total votes cast 47

-14m.
-From the boulders, climb the tricky slab to the left-hand twin cave (often avoided by a traverse in from the left).
-Move right and climb the narrow rib between the caves and the steep shallow groove above on good flat holds - thrilling.
+From the boulders climb the tricky slab to the left twin cave - tough (E1 5b?) in all but perfect conditions and often avoided by a traverse in.
+Move right and climb the rib between the caves and the shallow groove above on good flat holds - thrilling stuff.

 Brilliant route.
 Best soloed to fully appreciate the exposure.
 A short but bold slab, then a scetchy exit onto a ledge, now take a moment to enjoy the commitment, then press on boldly up an overhanging scooped wall on good but well sspaced holds, simply stunning!